 As long as possible!
 Given it’s likely that you’ll only end up visiting this magnificent site once, it stands to reason that you’ll want to plan your Machu Picchu trip to allow you to spend as much time as you can exploring the ruins.

-As of 2018, you’re also required to have a Machu Picchu guide to show you around the site.
-You have the option to take a guided tour in shared service (each guide can bring up to 15 persons per tour) or a private guided tour.
-The tour will last around two hours.
+Visits to Machu Picchu begin at 6:00 am and the site closes at 5:30 pm.
+There are 9 visit slots from Monday to Sunday.
+The entrance hours to Machu Picchu are from 6 am, 7 am, 8 am, 9 am, 10 am, 11 am, 12 pm, 1, pm and 2 pm.
+You’re also required to have a Machu Picchu guide show you around the site.
+You have the option to take a guided tour in shared service (8 visitors and a guide) or a private guided tour.
+Touritsts have a maximum visit time of 4 hours.
 If you book a Machu Picchu Train Tour with a travel agency, the guided tour is always included.

-How many days to you need for a visit to Machu Picchu?
+How many days do you need for a visit to Machu Picchu?

 The number of days you need for a visit to Machu Picchu depends on the type of transport you take.
 For example, if you go by train, you can actually visit Machu Picchu in just one long day.

-If you take a bus, you need to spend one night in Aguas Calientes (also called Machu Picchu Pueblo) and the following day in Machu Picchu.
+If you take a bus, you need to spend one night in Aguas Calientes (also called Machu Picchu Pueblo) and spend the following day at Machu Picchu.

-If you hike the classic Inca Trail, the normal trip is four days and three nights, (although a shorter version of the Inca Trail is also a possibility), while for the Salkantay trek, the standard duration is five days (option for 4 days).
+If you hike the classic Inca Trail, the normal trip is four days and three nights, (although a shorter version of the Inca Trail is also a possibility), while for the Salkantay trek, the standard duration is five days.

 If you want to hike the more unusual Lares Trail or the route that passes Choquequirao and continues on to Machu Picchu, you need three to four and nine days respectively.

-- The entrance fee for Machu Picchu, including access to Huayna Picchu mountain, costs $60 USD (S/200) as of 2018.
+- The entrance fee for Machu Picchu, including access to Huayna Picchu mountain, costs aprox S/200.